tilt-dev/tilt.build/blog/_posts/2021-08-17-write-more-bash.md

 This Bash loop streams Cmd changes and passes them to a "reconciler."

-"Reconciler" is another common phrase in the Kubernetes ecosystem for the part of a controller that compares state to the desired state.
+"Reconciler" is another common phrase in the Kubernetes ecosystem for the part of a controller that implements steps (2) and (3) of the reactive control loop
+above: it compares the live state to the desired state, and applies changes to the live state to bring it to the desired state.

 You can read more about reconcilers in [The Kubebuilder Tutorial](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html) or in the [Cloud-Native Infrastucture book](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/).